Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Financial Market and Optimization Problem

 We describe the self-financing trading of an investor by the initial capital $x_0>0$ and the $\mathbb{F}^H$-adapted trading strategy $\pi=(\pi_t)_{t\in[0,T]} $ where $\pi_t\in\R^{\nAktien}$.
 Here $\pi_t^{i}$ represents the proportion of wealth invested in the $i$-th stock at time $t$.
 The assumption that $\pi$ is $\mathbb{F}^H$-adapted models that investment decisions have to be based on information available to the $H$-investor which he obtains from from observing assets prices ($H=R$) combined with expert opinions ($H=\HC,\HD$) or with the drift process ($H=F$).
 Following the strategy $\pi$ the investor generates a wealth process $(X_t^{\pi})_{t\in [0,T]}$ whose dynamics reads as

 We denote by

 the class of {\em admissible trading strategies}.
+The last condition in the definition of $\mathcal{A}_0^H$ is needed to apply a change of measure technique for the solution of the optimization problem.
+More details are provided below in Subsec.~\ref{PowerUtility}.

 We assume that the investor wants to maximize the expected utility of terminal wealth for a given utility function $U : \R_+\rightarrow\R$ modelling the risk aversion of the investor.
 In our approach we will use the function

 The limiting case for $\theta\rightarrow 0$ for the power utility function leads to the logarithmic utility $\utility_0(x):=\ln x$, since we have $\utility_{\theta}(x)-\frac{1}{\theta}=\frac{x^{\theta}-1}{\theta} \xrightarrow[~\theta\rightarrow 0~]{\text{}} \log x.$ The optimization problem thus reads as